-CanUUdle Staff Applications are now open for CanUUdle 2017!
+CanUUdle Staff Applications are now open for CanUUdle 2018!

-Being on staff is a great opportunity to develop your leadership skills, learn how to organize a big event, plan a schedule, facilitate meetings and much more!
+- To develop your leadership skills, learn how to organize a big event, plan a schedule, facilitate meetings and much more!

 All staff commit to: